MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/xamarin.md

 ### 1.1 About Xamarin.Android

-Choose this option if you target no other platform but Android.
+Choose this option if you target only Android platform..
 You need to create one app in the App Center portal with the **Android** as the OS and **Xamarin** as the platform.

 ### 1.2 About Xamarin.iOS

-Choose this option if you target no other platform but iOS.
+Choose this option if you target only iOS platform.
 You need to create one app in the App Center portal with **iOS** as the OS and **Xamarin** as the platform.

 ### 1.3 About Xamarin.Forms (iOS, Android, and UWP)